Finding Your Way

 You need to create the files listed below.
 The rest of this How Do I... document will tell you exactly how you do this.

-All these files must be stored in your web area on server .uwo.ca with their protection set so that they are readable by all .
+All these files must be stored in your web area on corporate web .uwo.ca with their protection set so that they are readable by all .

 Note: Here and elsewhere we will use the word server to indicate one of either www , instruct or publish .

 This document will help you write a web form that sends an e-mail message to you.
 The following are the steps involved:

 - Create an e-mail template ( something.txt )

 - Create the HTML form ( something.html )